ken1009us/draw-something/README.md

 #### Why whiteboard?

-I want to create a space that users can draw or write anything.
-The most important thing is that users have to register and log in so that they can keep their paintings safe.
+I want to provide a place where people can write or draw anything.
+The most crucial need is that people sign up and log in in order to protect their artwork.

-Just draw and write whatever you like!!
+Draw and write anything you want, please!

 ## Installation